ricardosouzamorais/dk-fib-calculator-k8s/README.md

 #### Equalities between NodePort and ClusterIP

-The **port** propertye is going to be how other pods or other objects inside of our cluster are going to access the **Pod** that we are kind of governing access to.
+The **port** property is going to be how other pods or other objects inside of our cluster are going to access the **Pod** that we are kind of governing access to.

-The **targetPort** is going to be the port on the target **Pod** that we are poviding access to.
+The **targetPort** is going to be the port on the target **Pod** that we are providing access to.
 The port that container provides its service.

 ## Combination of files